Kkthnx/division2-heartbreaker-build-guide/README.md

 This guide is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this guide while providing attribution to the original source.

+## Guide Generation

+This guide was generated with the assistance of OpenAI ChatGPT, a powerful language model trained by OpenAI.
+The responses and suggestions provided by ChatGPT were based on its understanding of the input and the knowledge available up until its last training cutoff date of May 24, 2023.

+Please note that while ChatGPT strives to provide helpful and accurate information, it's important to verify and cross-reference the information provided in this guide with official sources and the latest updates from The Division 2 community.

+If you have any questions or need further assistance, feel free to ask, and we'll do our best to provide the information you need.

 Good luck, agent!

 ![Agent](https://www.pngkit.com/png/full/178-1787142_demolitionist-division-2-agent.png)